PyWavelets/pywt/doc/overview.rst

 Post your suggestions and guestions to
 `PyWavelets discussions group <http://groups.google.com/group/pywavelets>`_ (pywavelets@googlegroups.com).
-You can also contact me directly at filip@wasilewski.it.
+You can also contact me directly at en@ig.ma.
 Comments, bug reports and fixes are welcome.

 There's also a wiki and trac system available at the `wavelets.scipy.org <http://wavelets.scipy.org>`_ site to improve documentation, post cookbook recipes or submit